MoonWalker440/Music-Megathread/README.md

 ### Emoji Tags :-

 📱 for Android      ।  💻 for Windows

 🍏 for macOS        ।  🐧 for Linux

-🌐 for websites
+🌐 for websites     ।  🤖 for Telegram bots

 ### Spotify Clients